beaumontjonathan/mev/README.md

 Here the `addTestFunction` method is being used to specify the validation test.
 Each rule may have as many tests as desired, however it is recommended to keep rules atomic for more specific error messages.

-Mev has many build in methods for testing data.
+Mev has many built in methods for testing data.
 These are specific to the data type being tested, and as such there is an extension of `Rule` for each primitive data type `string`, `number` & `boolean`.

 ### `StringRule`